xqms/rosmon/README.md

 ## Quick & effective development

-The first thing to note is that `rosmon` sports a modern console UI with colored indicators for each node.
+ * Modern console UI with colored indicators for each node.
 With one glance you can see that everything is still running as it should.

-How often have you stared at the screen, waiting for `roslaunch` to decide that it is time to kill that one misbehaving node you have no control over (hello, gazebo) that does not react to `SIGINT`?
-No more. `rosmon` gives nodes five seconds to terminate, then they are killed.
-This timeout will be configurable in the future.
+ * Debugger integration:
+   * Automatic coredump collection for dying processes
+   * Launch `gdb` against your running process or post-mortem against the collected coredump

-Another nice feature is that `rosmon` intercepts all `stdout/stderr` output from your nodes and is able to tag it, e.g. with the node name.
-That way, you don't have to wonder anymore who is spamming the console with plain `printf` calls...
+ * `rosmon` intercepts all `stdout/stderr` from your nodes and tags it with a timestamp and the node name.
+No more wondering which of your nodes the mysterious warning came from.

 ## Interaction